skooter500/GE1-2019-2020/README.md

 - The red tank prints the messages using the Unity GUI system to indicate:
     - Whether the blue tank is in front or behind
     - Whether the front tank is inside a 45 degree FOV
+    - Use the [Unity reference](unityref.md) to figure out what API's to call!

 ## Week 1 - Introduction
 ## Lecture
 - [Slides](https://drive.google.com/file/d/14pWZNf2Z-FX096wCLHt9t6tLorS323-k/view?usp=sharing)